valkey-io/valkey-glide/node/DEVELOPER.md

 -   To generate Node's protobuf files, execute `npm run build-protobuf`.
 Keep in mind that protobuf files are generated as part of full builds (e.g., `build`, `build:release`, etc.).

 > Note: Once building completed, you'll find the compiled JavaScript code in the `node/build-ts` folder.

+### Troubleshooting

+-   If the build fails after running `npx tsc` because `glide-rs` isn't found, check if your npm version is in the range 9.0.0-9.4.1, and if so, upgrade it.
+9.4.2 contains a fix to a change introduced in 9.0.0 that is required in order to build the library.

 ### Test